-1. SJVC is a private junior college that consists of 14 branch campuses located in Northern, Central, and Southern California and also includes an Online division.
-SJVC offers Associate of Science Degrees and Certificates of Completion in Health, Business, and Technical career fields.
+1. SJVC is a private junior college that consists of 14 branch campuses located in Northern, Central, and Southern California, and also includes an Online division.
+SJVC offers Associate of Science Degrees and Certificates of Completion in the areas of Health, Business, and Technical career fields.

 ii.
-Campus libraries Profile
+Campus Libraries Profile

-1. SJVC has one library at each of its 14 campus locations.
+SJVC has one library at each of its 14 campus locations.
 As academic programs vary by campus and modality, each campus' library holdings are based upon its unique program mix and the needs of library clientele.

 iii.
-Mission of the Campus libraries
+Mission of the Campus Libraries

-The Campus libraries will offer a collection of resources to effectively support student learning and success.
+The Campus Libraries offer a robust collection of resources to effectively support student learning and success.
 Library staff partner with the faculty to provide ongoing instruction in information literacy to equip students with the knowledge and skills to effectively utilize the library and its resources.
-Furthermore, Campus libraries support faculty and staff enrichment through the provision of resources for continued professional development.
+Furthermore, Campus Libraries support faculty and staff enrichment through the provision of resources for continued professional development.